Permafrost/Tundra/SERVICES.md

   either a relative or absolute file path or file: [URI].
 If the target file already exists, it will be overwritten or appended to, depending on the `$mode` selected, with the source file content.
-* `$mode` is an optional choice of 'write' or 'append', which determines whether the target file will be overwritten or appended to respectively.
-Defaults to 'append', since this is the safer option.
+* `$file.mode` determines what to do when the target file already exists.
+  Defaults to `create` if not specified.
+  * `append` will append the given content to the file if it already exists.
+  * `write` will overwrite the file with the given content if it already exists.
+  * `create` will throw an exception if the file already exists.

 ---